goravel/docs/digging-deeper/package-development.md

 ## Publishing File Groups

-You may want to publish groups of package assets and resources separately.
-For instance, you might want to allow your users to publish your package's configuration files without being forced to publish your package's assets.
-You may do this by "tagging" them when calling the `Publishes` method from a package's service provider.
-For example, let's use tags to define two publish groups for the `sms` package (`sms-config` and `sms-migrations`) in the boot method of the package's service provider:
+If you want to publish specific groups of package assets and resources separately, you can use tags when calling the `Publishes` method from the package's service provider.
+This allows you to give users the option to publish certain files, like configuration files, without having to publish all the package's assets.
+To illustrate, you can define two publish groups for the `sms` package (`sms-config` and `sms-migrations`) using tags in the `Boot` method of the package's service provider.

 ```go
 func (receiver *ServiceProvider) Boot(app foundation.Application) {